membranehq/ai-agent-example/README.md

 ## Membrane AI Agent Example

-This is an example of an AI agent that uses the Integration App MCP server.
+This is an example of an AI agent that uses the Membrabe MCP server.
 Rather than exposing all available tools from the MCP server to the language model, it dynamically selects and provides only a small, relevant subset based on the user’s query.
 See [how it works](#how-it-works) for more details.

 **Why is this useful?**